kraftbj/genesis-enews-extended/readme.txt

 2. Widget setting screen.

 == Changelog ==

+= 2.0.3 =
+* Allow "a" HTML tags in the hidden fields settings field.

 = 2.0.2 =
 * Fixes minor issue that led to HTML validation issues.